-The McHugh Company under the leadership of Jimmy McHugh during the early 1960’s began assisting heritage railroads, rail transportation museums, and trolley preservation groups, with on-site services of re-railing wrecks, transporting antique railroad equipment and trolley cars by truck, along with providing rigging and crane services.
-Then in 1973, Jimmy McHugh also began rebuilding historic steam locomotives, vintage diesel locomotives, and other equipment, for heritage railroads, short lines, and in-plant industrial railroads.
+The McHugh Company under the leadership of Jimmy McHugh during the early 1960’s began to assist heritage railroads, rail transportation museums, and trolley preservation groups, with on-site services of re-railing wrecks, transporting antique railroad equipment and trolley cars by truck, along with providing rigging and cranes services.
+Then in 1973 the McHugh Company also began rebuilding steam locomotives, vintage diesel locomotives, and other rail equipment, for heritage railroads, short lines, and museums.

 McHugh Locomotive & Equipment has the capabilities to provide your association with on-site service anywhere within the USA.
 This work can range from: general locomotive and equipment inspections to major repairs, or to assist with the load out and transportation of equipment to our facility for a complete museum quality restoration.
 We can also supply new or reconditioned mechanical parts, traction equipment and components for vintage and historical diesel locomotives.